TokyoTechX-TAs/edx-coursebuilder/README.md

 1) a Python script which was developed based on [EdX Open Learning XML(OLX) format](http://edx.readthedocs.io/projects/edx-open-learning-xml/en/latest/).
 It consists of 3 functions.
   * create course outline.
   * add course contents.
-  * upload video to YouTube.
+  * upload videos to a YouTube channel.
 Detail available [here](https://github.com/TokyoTechX/youtube-batch-upload)
 2) an macro-excel file where information about course outline (Section, Subsection, and Unit), and course contents (text, quiz, and video) are contained.
 User requires to fill these information as a mean to design a course before running the code
 3) source files of course contents (text file, image file, video files, subtitle file, excel file)
 4) exmpty edX course instance exported from edx-studio